PHPExpertsInc/DataTypeValidator/README.md

 ✔ has extended tests for asserting it is not a fuzzy array
 ✔ has extended tests for asserting it is not a fuzzy object
 ✔ has extended tests for asserting it is not a fuzzy specific object
+✔ has extended tests for asserting it is a mixed type

 ## Testing